sccn/sccn.github.io/tutorials/10_Group_analysis/component_clustering_tools.md

-extents, and particularly the orientations of the cortical source areas, both in relation to the 'active' electrode site (e.g., Cz) and/or to its recorded reference channel (for example, the nose, right mastoid, or other site).
+extents, and particularly the orientations of the cortical source areas, both in relation to the 'active' electrode site (e.g., Cz) and/or to its recorded reference channel (for example, the nose, right mastoid, or other sites).

-That is, data recorded from equivalent channel locations (Cz) in different subjects may sum activity of different mixtures of underlying cortical EEG sources, no matter how accurately the equivalent electrode locations were measured on the scalp.
+That is, data recorded from equivalent channel locations (Cz) in different subjects may sum the activity of different mixtures of underlying cortical EEG sources, no matter how accurately the equivalent electrode locations were measured on the scalp.
 This fact is commonly ignored in EEG research.